 A liability advice is an estimate of the land tax payable on a particular block of land, which potentially forms part of a total land tax assessment.
 This advice issues when the vendor is liable for land tax, but the assessment hasn’t been issued or not yet overdue for payment.

 A land owner generally has a specified payment period from the land tax assessment issue date to pay the tax.

 Before issuing a land tax assessment or before the due date expires, the landowner’s property would have a liability advice.

 A garnishee notice means that land tax is overdue.
 This includes the outstanding tax in the name of the vendor.

 A garnishee notice issues for each owner of the property.

 They may also issue in the name of any previous owner who owed tax.
 This is only where a clearance wasn’t applied for or granted on the land before the transfer to the current owner.

 What if my settlement date falls in the next financial year?

 You can submit a request for the next financial year during the previous year.

-If submitted 15 days or more before 1 July, the order may be sent to the Office of State Revenue to manually process.
-Then, the certificate will be issued as close to 30 June as possible.
+If submitted fifteen days or more before 1 July, the order may be sent to the Queensland Revenue Office to manually process.
+The certificate will then be issued as close to 30 June as possible.